nf-core/eager/docs/tutorial_metagenomic.md

 ## Pipeline Configuration

-Now we we have specified the input data, we can start moving onto specifying settings for each different module we will be running.
+Now that we have specified the input data, we can start moving onto specifying settings for each different module we will be running.
 As mentioned above, we are pretending to run with NextSeq data, which is generated with a two-colour imaging technique.
 What this means is when you have shorter molecules than the